liannfinlayson26/Beginner_Projects/README.md

 + Key learnings: apply multiple for loops
 ## <br>**3.
 Treasure Island:**
 ## <br>**2.
 Tip Calculator:**
+<br> Description: a program that allows to divide or split the bill, with a specific percentage and tip included.
++ Key learnings: apply data types knowledge (integers, floats, strings) and F strings
 ## <br>**1.
 Band Name Generator:**